 - Robotic Combat Vehicles (RCVs) – Three separate remotely-operated vehicles: Light, Medium and Heavy

 - Decisive Lethality Platform (DLP) – M1 Abrams MBT replacement

 The Bradley replacement component of NGCV is called the Optionally Manned Fighting Vehicle (OMFV).
-Brigadier General Ross Coffman, Program Director for the NGCV effort, was reported as saying that replacing the Bradley was his highest priority.
-To ensure that the Program delivers a viable solution on schedule, a streamlined acquisition process has been devised.
-A stated objective for OMFV is to use “attainable” technology that pushes the envelope, while avoiding unrealistic or unachievable complexity that increases the risk, time and cost to field a reliable system.
+Brigadier General Ross Coffman, Program Director for the NGCV effort, was reported as saying that replacing the Bradley was the highest priority after Long Range Precision Fires.
+To ensure that the OMFV Program delivers a viable solution on schedule, a streamlined acquisition process was devised.
+A stated objective for OMFV was to use “attainable” technology that pushed the envelope, while avoiding unrealistic or unachievable complexity that increased the risk, time and cost to field a reliable system.
 Even so, the draft RFP was ambitious in scope, with a hundred mandatory requirements and only six flexible ones.

 - Optionally manned – OMFV must have the ability to conduct remotely controlled operations while the crew is off-platform, so will need to incorporate some form of remote control operation.

 - Capacity – It should eventually operate with no more than two crewmen and carry a squad of at least six infantry soldiers.

 - Transportability – Two OMFVs should be transportable by one C-17 and be ready for combat within 15 minutes – this implies a maximum vehicle weight of 38.5 tons, given the C-17’s payload capacity.